Fawn, black, brindle, blue, black, harlequin

 Male vs Female

-In general, female German Shepherds are considered sweeter and more loving than males.
-The male of the breed will also grow a little larger than the female, but you should expect to have a giant breed on your hands regardless of their sex.
+In general, female Dane Shepherds are considered sweeter and more loving than males.
+The male Dane Shepherd will also grow a little larger than the female, but you should expect to have a giant breed on your hands regardless of their sex.

 The Dane Shepherd is a mix of German Shepherd and Great Dane.
 It is a giant dog breed that needs a lot of room and will want a lot of attention.
 They make excellent guard dogs and can be trained as service dogs, although their utility might be limited by their sheer size, and you will often find yourself having to help your dog out of sticky situations caused by their size.

-Healthwise, this breed is generally considered quite healthy and you should expect an average lifespan of around 12 years.
+Healthwise, the Dane Shepherd is generally considered quite healthy and you should expect an average lifespan of around 12 years.
 Feed them well, ensure that their nutritional requirements are being met, and ensure that your puppy is screened for common health problems at a young age to better ensure a healthy dog.